Buying a Power Jointer

 4. Should I Buy a Normal Dedicated Jointer or a Jointer/Thickness Planer Combo?

-I must say, however, if you have a huge budget for woodworking machines, then some combo machines are excellent.
-My friend recommends his Felder 16-inch jointer/planer combo.
+I must say, if you have a huge budget for woodworking machines, then some combo machines are excellent.
+My friend recommends his Felder AD 941 16-inch jointer/planer machine.
 The beds are just as long (or longer) than many jointers, and he can joint and plane boards up to 16-inches wide, which is astounding.
-Felder also makes a 20-inch machine.
-The machine has incredible tolerances and accuracy.
-The downside?
-The 16-inch Felder cost him around $12,000.
-You can see some of these woodworking machines here.
+Felder also makes a 20-inch machine (the Felder AD 951).
+These machines have incredible tolerances and accuracy.
+The 16-inch Felder runs around $11,500, but it’s still less expensive than buying a separate 16-inch jointer and large thickness planer from companies like Grizzly.
+And the quality is higher than Grizzly.
+You can see some of the Felder woodworking machines here.
 Minimax jointer / planer combos are also high-end.
 Here’s a Felder video to make you drool:

 Felder also makes the “Hammer” series of jointer/planer combos that are more than enough for most woodworkers, and less than half the cost of the Felder line.
+You can see them here.
 And here are some comparably very affordable hobbyist jointer/planer combo woodworking machines that you can check out at:

 - Rikon 12” Planer / Jointer at Rockler Woodworking